 Prior to Azteca, he held prominent top leadership positions at NBC Universal where he spent more than 14 years as president of the Telemundo Station Group, TV station president, and general manager in Los Angeles and Dallas markets; and president of Telemundo Cable.

-Beyond professional endeavors, Abud serves on the Board of Councilors at the USC Annenberg School for Communications and Journalism.
+Abud serves on the Board of Councilors at the USC Annenberg School for Communications and Journalism.
 He has also served on the boards of the Texas Association of Broadcasters, Junior Achievement of Dallas, the YWCA Foundation of Fort Worth, the Tomás Rivera Policy Institute, the Ronald McDonald House of Charities of Southern California, and the Pasadena Red Cross, among others.

-Abud received a bachelor’s degree in Accounting from the Instituto Tecnológico Autónomo de México and an MBA from Houston Baptist University.
+Abud received a bachelor’s degree in accounting from the Instituto Tecnológico Autónomo de México and an MBA from Houston Baptist University.